Stellantis/stellantis.github.io/webportal/v1-2-quick_start-guidelines.md

 To be able to deliver your content faster, you should cache files you will reuse multiple times.
 This cache limit is 20MB.

-What is more, the following apis use a cache:
+What is more, the following API use a cache:
 - Connectivity.GetInternetStatus()
 - Device.GetSoftwareRelease()
 - Device.GetSupplierId()